Japan Executes Cult Leader Responsible For 1995 Sarin Gas Attack On Tokyo Subway

 "I regret that is no longer possible," she said.

-Other cult members hanged on Friday included scientists who helped produce the sarin in an Aum laboratory, the cult's "intelligence" director, a member responsible for capturing potential cult defectors, and the cult's director for acquiring land.
+Other cult members hanged on Friday included scientists who helped produce the sarin in an Aum laboratory, the cult's "intelligence" director, a member responsible for capturing potential cult defectors and the cult's director for acquiring land.

 Six other cult members reportedly remain on death row.

-Note: A previous version of this story incorrectly said 13 commuters died in the 1995 sarin gas attack.
-Not all of the victims were commuters.